Cadence

 How to get the inputs

-• If you have several numbers, choose the one from the pace you want to practice.
+• Choose the baseline from the same pace you intend to practice.

 How to read the result